alcxpr/blog/README.md

-# Blog
+# Al

-This is my blog's source code.
+Hi, I'm Al and I like compilers.
+My focus is on code optimization and generation.
+This repository is also my blog's source code.
 It also is my frontend playground.
 Currently, it features a super minimal site from the `blog` template.
 Most posts here are about compiler behaviors and low-level stuffs like file formats.

 ## Deploy